Shirazi-Hussein/losttags/README.md

 ### Finding a tag

-Our seamless database updates in real time, with a snazzy search function to look up a tag via username, platform or time submitted.
-If you spot username on a tag, you can view the submitters information and get in touch with their contact information linked on their profile.
+The database updates in real time, with a search function to look up a tag via username, platform or time submitted.
+If you spot your username on a tag, you can view the submitters information and get in touch with their contact information linked on their profile.